A Quick background of CYC-Net

-CYC-NET began in the mid-1990s as an email listserv group of 8 members.
-These child and youth care practitioners, teachers and writers were located in South Africa, North America, Europe, the Middle-East and Australasia.
-By 1998 this group had grown to around 200 and today this number stands at thousands of members.
+CYC-Net was founded in 1997 by Brian Gannon and Thom Garfat, initially as an email listserv group of 8 members.
+These Child and Youth Care practitioners, teachers and writers were located in South Africa, North America, Europe, the Middle-East and Australasia.
+Prior to this, Brian had developed an intranet for the South African CYC Association (NACCW) and, in many ways, CYC-Net was an extension of this, his initial work.
+By 1998 this intial group had grown to around 200 and today this number stands at thousands of members.

-Following the simple email discussion group came a fully-fledged Child and Youth Care web site.
-The simple web site with which we started in the late 1990s has grown today into a comprehensive 800 megabyte repository of many thousands of text files.
-The web site is regularly updated and receives 1 500 unique visitors on average (June 2022) each day.
+Following the simple email discussion group came a fully-fledged Child and Youth Care web site, www.cyc-net.org.
+The simple web site with which we started in the late 1990s has grown today into a repository of many thousands of resource files.
+One might safely say it evolved from the needs of the field.
+The site is regularly updated at least every 48 hours and receives over 1 500 unique visitors on average each day (2022 average: Google Analytics).

 However, since its inception, while evolving to respond to changing members needs, its core activities have remained essentially unchanged.